daviddhc20120601/gitpagelecture/README.md

 # 2. lecture 2:
 1. text based website
-2. pic based website
+1. pic based website
+1. AI powered website
+1. prepare a demo for Lecture 3

 # 3. lecture 3:
 1. exhibition and demo
-2. add to the gallary
+2. add to the gallery